mjneary10/shaunagra-test/content/cards/confirmation/personalised-confirmation-card-for-godson-son-name-and-date.md

 description = "This is one of our cutest personalised confirmation cards, suitable for boys or girls, godson also.
 You can choose from 4 designs at checkout."
 +++

+This is one of our cutest personalised confirmation cards, suitable for boys or girls, godson also.
+You can choose from 4 designs at checkout.